jxmot/github-label-manager/README.md

 This application is not intended to be deployed for *multi-user* scenarios.
 It is intended to assist an *individual* in the task of managing GitHub issue labels across a number of repositories.
 Each user(*repository owner/collaborator*) will require their own separate installation of this application.
 This application can be hosted either locally or on an Internet accessible web server.
 However the latter is *not recommended* unless sufficient security has been implemented.

 Label data files can be shared between users.
-Those files do not contain and GitHub user or repository information.
+Those files do not contain any GitHub user or repository information.
 However in situations where label data files are automatically saved the file names will contain a repository name.

 All data files are kept on the server where the application is ran from.
 They will be found in the `./data` folder.

 ## Running the Application

-**Do not host this application on a web server.
-Since it can make changes to a repository labels without "logging in" it should be ran in a protected environment.**
+**Do not host this application on an internet accessible web server.
+Since it can make changes to a repository labels without "logging in" it should be ran from a protected environment.**

 A local web server like XAMPP or MAMP is required.
 Run this application in a browser and direct it to where the application is hosted.